SarthakJShetty/Fish/build-log.md

 	- To vary buoyancy, cast iron blocks of different weights can be used.
 	- Currently using a 660 grams one that provides a above surface height of about 8mm.
 	- Just about right for the antennae to pop up from the surface.

+<strong>Date:</strong> 17/09/2018
+	- Skin is mostly impenetrable and sealed.
+	- An average height of 3 cm penetrates the skin.
+	- Weight has been optimized to 498gm.
+Buoyancy is just right.
+	- Will test with air-tight enclosure for switch next.
+Should be ready by Thursday.